xchatzil/NOVA/README.md

 ## NebulaStream
 NOVA is currently part of the master branch of NebulaStream: https://nebula.stream/

 We provide in this repository a fork of NebulaStream with our integration of NOVA.
-A locally runnable Integration test can be found in nebulastream/nes-coordinator/tests/E2e/E2ENemoJoinTest.cpp
+A locally runnable test can be found in nebulastream/nes-coordinator/tests/E2e/E2ENemoJoinTest.cpp

 For a detailed guide how to run and deploy NebulaStream, we refer to: https://docs.nebula.stream/